Chart Color Schemes

 AreaSearch assessment of residential development activity positions Huntly among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Huntly recorded approximately 156 residential properties granted approval annually.
-Over the past five financial years, between FY-21 and FY-25, around 780 homes were approved, with an additional 54 approved in FY-26 to date.
-On average, 0.6 new residents arrived per new home over these five financial years, suggesting that new construction is meeting or exceeding demand.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Huntly recorded around 156 residential properties granted approval per year.
+Approximately 780 homes were approved over the past five financial years, from FY-21 to FY-25, with an additional 54 approved so far in FY-26.
+On average, about 0.6 new residents arrived per new home over these years.

 Frequently Asked Questions - Development